 Your Pie founder Drew French’s eyes were opened to new pizza possibilities while honeymooning on the small Italian island of Ischia in 2006.
-Two years later, the first Your Pie opened in Athens, GA.
-Now with 60 locations, the chain fits into the customizable artisan fast-casual pizza niche with fresh dough made from scratch daily, brick ovens for baking, and 35 different ingredients from which customers can choose to top their 10-inch pizza.
+Two years later, the first Your Pie opened in Athens, Georgia.
+The chain fits into the customizable artisan fast-casual pizza niche with fresh dough made from scratch daily, brick ovens for baking, and 35 different ingredients from which customers can choose to top their 10-inch pizza.
 Pizza lovers can also choose one of Your Pie’s seven signature pies as well as order custom panini sandwiches.
 Creative promotions and new pizza creations round out this growing chain.

 13. Hungry Howie’s